davidmalcolm/texi2rst/output/extensions-to-the-c-language-family.rst

   As in Algol and Pascal, lexical scoping of functions. <nested-functions>
   Dispatching a call to another function. <constructing-calls>
   ``typeof``: referring to the type of an expression. <typeof>
-  Omitting the middle operand of a ?: expression. <conditionals>
+  Omitting the middle operand of a :samp:`?:` expression. <conditionals>
   128-bit integers-``__int128``. <__int128>
   Double-word integers-``long long int``. <long-long>
   Data types for complex numbers. <complex>